He’d taken a photograph of his mother the day he left.

-She removed her hand from his, and took another sip of coffee.
+She removed her hand from his and took another sip of coffee.

 “If you don’t have at least a boyfriend, I’m afraid the deal’s off.”
 He asserted.

 “You will have to tell me all the juicy details of your relationship, that is my payment” he looked at her slyly.
-“But, you don’t have a man.”
+“But you don’t have a man.”

 “OK,” she offered, “I will sign a promissory note, and vow to give you details when I find a man.”

 “Hmmmm,” he responded.
 “I’m taking a big risk.”
 He looked out the window to his right, then back into her face.
 “OK, deal.”
 He extended his hand to her.
-Not knowing this custom, she brought her hand up to his.
+Not having performed this custom, she brought her hand up to his.
 He took her hand and shook it as if he were making her acquaintance.

 “I don’t have a car yet.”
 She stated flatly, playing his game.

 She smiled at him affectionately.
 “I am using a big, ugly station wagon.
-Maybe you can help me find a car, and an apartment!”
+Maybe you can help me find a car and an apartment!”

-David paid for her breakfast, “Well, I have to lavish you with gifts, so you let me decorate your apartment,” he teased her.
+David paid for breakfast, “I have to lavish you with gifts, so you let me decorate your apartment,” he teased her.

 They found a newspaper at the restaurant and located three apartments.
-The one she liked most was located in a neighborhood called, Lafayette Square.
-There were houses there from the 19th century, some crumbling but some restored.
+The one she liked was located in a neighborhood called, Lafayette Square.
+There were houses from the 19th century, some crumbling but some restored.

 Batresh was nervous.
 “Maybe we should have called first.”
 She stated.

-At the door was a short, elderly woman who spoke in an accent Batresh could not identify.
+There stood a short, elderly woman who spoke in an accent Batresh could not identify.
 “We have come to look at the apartment,” David told her.

 The old woman looked down at the sidewalk, then at David.
 She ignored Batresh.
 “Are you married?” she asked.